 - Skip the Skin Show

 Part of dressing for work means not showing too much skin.
 This goes for men and women.
-There are plenty of sophisticated and sexy work-appropriate clothes out there, so you don’t have to wear short shorts and cleavage-baring tops to showcase your attributes — unless you happen to work at Hooters.
+There are plenty of sophisticated and sexy work-appropriate clothes like the ones from Aje, so you don’t have to wear short shorts and cleavage-baring tops to showcase your attributes — unless you happen to work at Hooters.

 - Dress Comfortably